Skip to main content

 When MODE is set to Detect, activate ZERO-X to force the detected Slices to be created on the closest locations where the audio signal crosses the zero value.
 This can be helpful to avoid clicks when playing back Slices in another sequence.

-In addition to the Detect, Split, Grid, and Manual modes that create Slices automatically (refer to Adjusting the Slicing Settings above), you can also adjust Slices manually using your mouse, the waveform display, and the various edit tools at your disposal.
+In addition to the Detect, Split, Grid, and Manual modes that create Slices automatically (refer to Adjusting the slicing settings above), you can also adjust Slices manually using your mouse, the waveform display, and the various edit tools at your disposal.

 Tip

-You can directly adjust your Slices manually by selecting Manual in the MODE selector, or start from Maschine’s proposed Slices as described in section Adjusting the Slicing Settings and fine-adjust these Slices manually — in that case the MODE selector automatically switches to Manual.
+You can directly adjust your Slices manually by selecting Manual in the MODE selector, or start from Maschine’s proposed Slices as described in section Adjusting the slicing settings and fine-adjust these Slices manually — in that case the MODE selector automatically switches to Manual.

 1306132908_imageref_2544916619.png